niklasmh/client-side-python-runner/README.md

 #### Added features

-- [x] Return consistent error messages across all engines as well as extract line and column (if possible) numbers.
+- [x] Return consistent error messages across all engines as well as extract line and column numbers (if possible).
 This is essential feedback to users.

 ## Later